Prison inmate possess prohibited drug

 MJA was an inmate at a NSW prison.
-Following a family visit, MJA was searched by a correctives officer, who found a packet inside MJA’s underpants.
-When opened, the packet contained a medium amount of tobacco and a small amount of cannabis.
+Following a family visit, a Corrective Services officer searched MJA, and found a packet inside MJA’s underpants.
+The officer opened the packet and found it contained a medium amount of tobacco and a small amount of cannabis.
 Because of the cannabis, MJA was charged with possession of a prohibited drug.

 MJA pleaded not guilty to the charge of possession of a prohibited drug.
-In a contested hearing it was argued that, legally, the offence of possession required the prosecution to prove that MJA had actual knowledge or belief that he was holding a prohibited drug.
-MJA was found to be guilty, but on sentencing was given a Section 10 non-conviction order.
+In a contested hearing we argued that, legally, the offence of possession required the prosecution to prove that MJA had actual knowledge or belief that he was holding a prohibited drug.
+MJA was found guilty.
+However, on sentencing he got a Section 10 non-conviction order.